 Missing data are quite common in RWS.
-During the data curation process, missing records should be traced and documented as much as possible to improve data quality.
-For the primary analysis and related sensitivity analysis, methods used to address missing data and their rationale should be explained in the SAP.
+During the data curation and data management process, missing records should be traced and documented as much as possible to improve data quality.
+For the primary analysis and related sensitivity analysis (if applicable), methods used to address missing data and their rationale should be explained in the SAP.